-CDC Director Resigns Due To 'Complex' Financial Entanglements
+CDC Director Resigns Because Of 'Complex' Financial Entanglements

 The Politico report, relying on documents obtained under the Freedom of Information Act, shows that one day after Fitzgerald purchased stock in Japan Tobacco, she toured the CDC's Tobacco Laboratory, which studies tobacco's toxic effects.
 She sold the tobacco shares on Oct.
 26 and all of her stock holdings above $1,000 by Nov.
 21, well into her term as CDC director.

-Fitzgerald previous served as the director of the Georgia Division of Public Health.
+Fitzgerald previous served as the commissioner of the Georgia Division of Public Health.